mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 Canceling a sharing arrangement cannot be undone.
 If you wish to resume it, the Initiator must resend the audience to the receiver.

-## Lifetime Audiences
+## Standard Audiences

-> Lifetime Audiences are a paid premium feature.
-Contact your mParticle representative if you're interested in using Lifetime Audiences.
+> Standard Audiences are a paid premium feature.
+Contact your mParticle representative if you're interested in using Standard Audiences.

-mParticle’s new Lifetime Audiences feature lets you define and build audiences based on long-term historical data.
-Lifetime audiences differ from our standard audiences, now known as “Real-time” audiences, in a few key ways:
+mParticle’s new Standard Audiences feature lets you define and build audiences based on long-term historical data.
+Standard Audiences differ from our standard audiences, now known as “Real-time” audiences, in a few key ways:

 * Real-time audiences are based only on recently received data.
 For most customers, real-time audiences draw on the most recent 30 days of data.
-Lifetime audiences uses any data that we have saved, according to your retention policies.
+Standard Audiences uses any data that we have saved, according to your retention policies.
 * Real-time audiences are constantly calculated and updated on an ongoing basis, and changes to the audiences are often forwarded to Audience partners in near real-time.
-Lifetime audiences are calculated only once and, given the volume of data involved, take some time to complete.
-Forwarding a Lifetime audience to an audience partner also happens only once.
+Standard Audiences are calculated only once and, given the volume of data involved, take some time to complete.
+Forwarding a Standard Audience to an audience partner also happens only once.
 You can manually set the audience to be calculated or sent again.
-* Since Lifetime audiences use huge amounts of data, your account is limited to a set amount of calculations per year.
+* Since Standard Audiences use huge amounts of data, your account is limited to a set amount of calculations per year.
 A single calculation can include multiple audiences as long as they are calculated together.
-* While Lifetime audiences support all of the same Audience partners as Real-time audiences, with the same connection settings, the workflow of calculating and sending a Lifetime audience has a few optional steps: to allow you to make the most of your calculations, you can calculate and send audiences in bulk.
+* While Standard Audiences support all of the same Audience partners as Real-time audiences, with the same connection settings, the workflow of calculating and sending a Standard Audience has a few optional steps: to allow you to make the most of your calculations, you can calculate and send audiences in bulk.

 ### Workflow

-#### 1 - Create a New Lifetime Audience
+#### 1 - Create a New Standard Audience

-Lifetime Audiences are managed separately from Real-time audiences.
-Choose **Audiences > Lifetime** from the left navigation menu, and click **+ New Lifetime Audience**.
+Standard Audiences are managed separately from Real-time audiences.
+Choose **Audiences > Lifetime** from the left navigation menu, and click **+ New Standard Audience**.

 ![](/images/lifetime-create.png)

 #### 2 - Define date range and inputs

 Just as with Real-time audiences, you can define which inputs you want to calculate the audience from.
-For Lifetime audiences you also need to define a date range.
+For Standard Audiences you also need to define a date range.
 You can choose **All available data** or define any period within the available range.
 When you’re ready, click **Create**.
 The start and end dates are inclusive and it uses the UTC timezone.

 ![medium](/images/lifetime-define-range.png)